janosh/blog/src/routes/physics/+page@.md

 <section>
   <h2><Icon inline icon="mdi:atom" /> Notes on Physics</h2>

 This is a compilation of notes and solutions to problem sheets for some of the physics lectures I took, most of them in <a href="https://google.com/search?q=Heidelberg" target="_blank" rel="noopener">Heidelberg</a>.
 Hopefully, they can be useful to others.
-If you find errors, please <a href={issues} target="_blank" rel="noopener">open an issue</a>.
+If you find errors, please <a href={bugs} target="_blank" rel="noopener">open an issue</a>.

 </section>